Happy Holidays From The Valkenburgs!

 Buried in Adegem Canadian War Cemetery in Belgium:

-1. Bruce W. CHURCHILL
+1. Bruce Wilbur CHURCHILL

 2. Alexander Fraser MACDONALD